 No by-polls in four states says EC as inputs cite difficulties

-New Delhi, Sep 29: The Election Commission of India has decided not to announce the by-elections in Assam, West Bengal, Kerala and Tamil Nadu.
+New Delhi, Sep 29: The Election Commission of India (ECI) has decided not to announce the by-elections in Assam, West Bengal, Kerala and Tamil Nadu.

 The decision was taken after receiving inputs from the chief secretaries and electoral officers of the respective states.